| Safe Haskell | None |

 Resolve an Ecosystem to its complete MountBinding, or Nothing when that

-MountRenderer), and its path prefix is derived
+MountRouter), and the path prefix is derived

-that drives the binding (see docs/architecture/hosting.md → Mounts).
-The
+single thing that drives the binding (see

-silently half-wired mount.
+call site rather than a silently half-wired mount.

 Composition glue (exposed for direct testing)